 3. Expand into gift and stored value cards

 Stored value or gift card programs are another way that you can integrate mobile payments into your business.
 Many of today’s gift card programs can be converted into digital gift cards to enable customers to pay using their smartphone.
-You might be surprised to learn that digital gift cards are growing at a rate of 20%, while traditional plastic gift cards are growing by only 6%.3 Get in on this awesome growth potential for your business by implementing digital gift cards now.
+You might be surprised to learn that digital gift cards are growing at a rate of 20 percent, while traditional plastic gift cards are growing by only 6 percent.3 Get in on this awesome growth potential for your business by implementing digital gift cards now.
 You can also incorporate cash back rewards and automatic reloading to provide customers with even more options for purchasing from and engaging with your business.

 4. Consider a mobile card reader

-There’s more than one side to mobile payments.
+There’s more than one side to mobile payment processing.
 Depending on your type of business and your payments acceptance needs, it may make sense for you to invest in mobile card readers to accept payments on the go.
 Simply plug the mobile card reader into a smartphone or tablet, connect with WiFi or a cellular network and you’re all set to accept payments wherever business takes you.
-Many mobile card readers also accept NFC payments, so you can expand your payments options even further.
+Many mobile card readers also accept NFC payments, so you can expand your options even further.
 Your staff can also use mobile card readers to accept payments in-store—right on the sales floor—to reduce wait time and deliver better customer service.

 5. Market your offerings to customers

 Once your equipment and systems are set up for mobile payments, make sure you spread the word to consumers that you now offer this hot payment option.
 Use email marketing to send out a blast letting customers know they can pay for your goods or services using a digital wallet.
 Hang signage throughout your locations to draw attention to your updated payment processing tools.
-Many shoppers own smartphones with the technology for mobile payments, but have been slow to adopt this payment method.
+Many shoppers own smartphones with the technology for mobile payments, but have been slow to adopt this payment processing method.
 Show them how using mobile payments is simple, secure and worthwhile.
 For example, write a blog post on your corporate website that educates customers on how to use mobile wallets, which will help to boost adoption at your store.

-There’s no denying it: mobile is the future of the payments industry.
+There’s no denying it: Mobile is the future of the payments industry.
 Make the investment in this new technology now to get ahead of the trend, capture your customers’ attention and boost your bottom line.
 Your customers will thank you for the convenience and security of mobile payments by being loyal customers for years to come.